Transitioning to Smart Maintenance with AI and Machine Learning

 So, while PHM helps predict the future health of equipment based on its current condition and historical data Failure Prediction Models help predict when a specific component or system is likely to fail, the theory offers unending possibilities with diverse mechanisms.

-Undoubtedly, the transformation brought by AI and Machine learning is revolutionary as its aiding maintenance professionals plan maintenance activities for the best ROI from maintenance operations.
+Undoubtedly, the transformation brought by AI and Machine Learning in maintenance is revolutionary as its aiding maintenance professionals plan maintenance activities for the best ROI from maintenance operations.
+We discuss the length and breadth of opportunities of AI ML for maintenance.

 Artificial Intelligence (AI) and Machine Learning (ML) are continuously evolving, and spearheading predictive analytics towards constant improvement.
 Steadily most business aspects have been brought under their fold.
 The reason – the sheer improvement they are bringing.
 Machine Learning and AI have been shaping predictive maintenance which is the norm of the day.
 Across categories, we look at some of the mechanisms that offer the potential to reengineer maintenance operations.